Erectopus

-Erectopus (meaning "upright foot") is an extinct genus of basal allosauroid theropod from the Early Cretaceous La Penthiève Beds Formation of France and also possibly the Cernavoda Formation of southern Romania.
+Erectopus (meaning "upright foot") is an extinct genus of basal allosauroid theropod from the Early Cretaceous La Penthiève Beds Formation of France and also possibly the Cernavodă Formation of southern Romania.
 The type species is E. superbus, which was initially known as a species of Megalosaurus.

 Discovery and naming

-The holotype, specimen MNHN 2001-4, was discovered between the early 1870s and before 1882 in the Phosphate-bearing beds of La Penthiève (Mammilatum Zone; lower Albian) at Louppy-le-Château in eastern France, which have also produced remains of plesiosaurs, ichthyosaurs, and crocodiles.
+The holotype, specimen MNHN 2001-4, was discovered during the early 1870s in the phosphate-bearing beds of La Penthiève (Mammilatum Zone; lower Albian) at Louppy-le-Château in eastern France, which have also produced remains of plesiosaurs, ichthyosaurs, and crocodiles.
 The fossils originally resided in the private collection of Louis Pierson.
 The first, two teeth and a vertebra, were first described by Charles Barrois in 1875.
 After more remains had been found, in 1882 Henri-Émile Sauvage made them the basis for a new taxon, Megalosaurus superbus.
 In 1923, the material was redescribed by Friedrich von Huene, who argued that it could not be included within the genus Megalosaurus and created for the Pierson theropod a separate genus, naming the species Erectopus superbus.
 In 1932 von Huene concluded that the original fossils described by Barrois were not necessarily of the same species as the later finds.
 Assuming that Sauvage had used the former as the holotype of Megalosaurus superbus, he therefore created another species: Erectopus sauvagei.
 Von Huene even declined to use the generic name Erectopus for the first species, indicating it as "Gen. indeterm. superbus", which however does not constitute a valid name.

 Subsequently, the Pierson collection was dispersed after the death of its owner and the holotype was long believed lost to science after World War II.
 However, casts of some of the bones have been located in the Muséum National d'Histoire Naturelle (MNHN, Paris), and the anterior part of a left maxilla, described by Sauvage in 1882, was found through a Parisian fossil dealer in the late 20th century and purchased by Christian de Muison, a paleontologist at the MNHN.
 The casts and the incomplete maxilla allowed for a reevaluation of Erectopus by Ronan Allain in 2005, which determined that the correct taxonomic name for the material is E. superbus, as nothing indicated that Sauvage had limited the holotype to the original teeth.
 The recovered maxilla has been designated a lectotype, and the casts of Pierson's specimen has become the plastotype for the taxon.
 The plastotype includes a partial right manus, the left femur, left calcaneum, the proximal and distal halves of the left tibia, and right metatarsal II.
 The combined inventory number for the syntypes is MNHN 2001-4.

-A tooth, specimen UAIC (SCM1) 615, discovered sometime between 1900 and 1913 in the Cernavoda Formation in Romania was listed as belonging to Megalosaurus (Erectopus) cf. superbus by Simonescu (1913) and later by Csiki-Sava et al. (2016), although it most likely belonged to Carcharodontosauridae.
+A tooth, specimen UAIC (SCM1) 615, discovered sometime between 1900 and 1913 in the Cernavodă Formation in Romania was listed as belonging to Megalosaurus (Erectopus) cf. superbus by Simonescu (1913) and later by Csiki-Sava et al. (2016), although it most likely belonged to Carcharodontosauridae.